jina-ai/docs/chapters/ranker.rst

 Conclusion
 -----------------

-In this guide, we introduce why we need and how to use :term:`Ranker`.
-Apart from that, we provide some concrete examples of how to use :term:`Ranker`.
+In this guide, we introduced why we need and how to use :term:`Ranker`.
+Apart from that, we provided some concrete examples of how to use :term:`Ranker`.

 What's next
 -----------------